coresmart/persistencejs/docs/backend.mysql.md

 Creating and manipulating objects
 ---------------------------------

 Creating and manipulating objects is done much the same way as with regular `persistence.js`, except that in the entity's constructor you need to reference the `Session` again:

-    var t = new Task({}, session);
+    var t = new Task(session);
     ...
     session.add(t);